enoughtal/my-web/static/code/the-third-kind-variable.md

     //omit some code
 }
 ```
 It's worked on my purpose!
-It's the third kind variable worked in React function component!
+It's the third kind of variable that worked in React function component!
+So, React is an unopinionated library, you have more than one path to reach the destination.
+For a beginner, it's harder to master than Vue.